jingyingyue/flack/README.md

 ### 4. Send Message
 Enabled only when a user joins a channel.
 Messages sent by a user will be visible to all other users who joined the same channel.
 When a user joins/leaves a channel, a notification message will automatically be sent.
 Supports the sending of attachments, which will be sent as a message with a download link.

----

-*Completed under CS50W Web Programming with Python and JavaScript*